11 Things to Do in Budapest in August

 View from Buda Castle| ©Chris Yunker

-On the third weekend of August, the most talented artisans from all over Hungary gather at Buda Castle to exhibit, share and show how they keep their folk art work and traditions alive.
-For more information on admission and schedules visit the official event site.
+On the third weekend of August, the most talented artisans from all over Hungary gather at Buda Castle to exhibit, share, and demonstrate how they keep their folk art and traditions alive.
+For more information on tickets and schedules, visit the event’s official website.

-This festival is the most authentic exhibition of Hungarian folk art culture with interactive craft workshops, folk music performers, traditional Hungarian dance performances, traditional Hungarian cuisine and wine tasting booths are just a few of the many activities that will be held at the Festival.
+This festival is the most authentic showcase of Hungarian folk art culture, featuring interactive craft workshops, folk musicians, traditional Hungarian dance performances, traditional Hungarian cuisine, and wine tasting booths—just a few of the many activities taking place at the Festival.

 Concert at the A38| ©Juan D